 Safety Rating & Damage Threshold

-The Insurance Institute for Highway Safety, Highway Loss Data Institute (IIHS) has awarded the 2018 BMW 3 Series a rating of “good” in all its crashworthiness categories, the highest accolade it awards.
+The Insurance Institute for Highway Safety, Highway Loss Data Institute (IIHS) has different letters awarded to cars starting at “G” (good), “A” (acceptable), “M” (Marginal), and “P” (Poor).
+The IIHS awarded the 2020 BMW 3 Series, the luxury sedan, a rating of “good” in all its crashworthiness categories, the highest accolade it awards.
+The coupe received a slight ding on side-impact crash testing, earning an M.

-The 2018 BMW X3 also received a rating of “good” in all crashworthiness categories and was given the 2018 TOP SAFETY PICK+ award by the IIHS.
+The 2020 BMW X5 also received a rating of “good” in all crashworthiness categories and was given the 2020 TOP SAFETY PICK+ award by the IIHS.

 Generally, BMW fares very well in safety rating tests by the IIHS and the National Highway Traffic Safety Administration.